Athletics at the 1948 Summer Olympics – Men's 800 metres

 The men's 800 metres event at the 1948 Olympic Games took place July 30, July 31 and August 2.
 Forty-one athletes from 24 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The final was won by the American Mal Whitfield.
 It was the first of Whitfield's two wins in the event, the second of four consecutive American victories, and the fifth overall United States win in the 800 metres.
-Arthur Wint earned Jamaica's first Olympic medal in any event with silver; he would take gold in the 400 metres a few days later.
+Arthur Wint earned Jamaica's first Olympic medal in their debut games with silver; he would take gold in the 400 metres a few days later.
 Marcel Hansenne took France's first 800 metres medal with bronze.

 Summary

 The competitors all started from a crouch start.
 In the final, Marcel Hansenne bolted from the blocks to take the lead.
 The tall Arthur Wint worked his way through the crowd and moved into the marking position by the end of the turn.
 Mal Whitfield smoothly ran around the crowd, past Wint and Hansenne into the lead.
 Whitfield kept going, extending his lead to five metres uncontested.
 Ingvar Bengtsson moved forward to challenge Hansenne, holding the edge through the final turn.
 Coming off the final turn, Wint ran around both of them and set off in chase of Whitfield.
 He was able to close down a couple of meters but the gap was too much, Whitfield winning easily.
 Behind them, Herb Barten ran around the outside of Bengtsson and challenged Hansenne to the line, but Hansenne took the bronze.